datamaunz/datamaunz.github.io/_posts/2021-12-25-my-second-post.md

 ---
 layout: post
-title: What a nice test
+title: Introduction to Python
 subtitle: Each post also has a subtitle
-categories: images
+categories: [Python, Intro]
 tags: [test]
 ---